 10 And they came to◦ the threshing··floor of Atad, which is across the Jordan, and they wailed there a very great and heavy wailing; and he made a mourning for his father seven days.

-11 And the dweller of the land, the Canaanite, saw the mourning in the threshing··floor of Atad, and they said, This is a heavy mourning for the Egyptians.
+11 And the dweller in the land, the Canaanite, saw the mourning in the threshing··floor called Atad, and they said, This is a heavy mourning for the Egyptians.
 Therefore he called the name of it Abelmizraim1, which is at the crossing of the Jordan.

 12 And his sons did to him thus◦, as◦ he had commanded them;

 13 and his sons carried him into the land of Canaan, and buried him in the cave of the field of Machpelah, which Abraham bought with the field for a possession◦ of a sepulcher, from Ephron the Hittite, upon the faces of Mamre.